charulagnihotri/Sims-4-DLC-Analysis-with--ChatBot/README.md

-This project uses the Streamlit framework to explore and visualize data related to The Sims 4 Downloadable Content (DLC) and Expansion Packs.
+This project uses the Streamlit framework to explore and visualize data related to The Sims 4 Downloadable Content (DLC) and Expansion Packs along with a chatbot.

 1. Project Structure:
 Here’s how the files and folders are organized: